COVSYM file format description

 Can't open a .covsym file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-Windows XP/Vista, Windows 7/8, Windows 10, CentOS, Debian GNU/Linux, Ubuntu Linux, FreeBSD, Mac OS X, iOS, Android
+Windows XP/Vista, Windows 7/8/10, Windows 11, CentOS, Debian GNU/Linux, Ubuntu Linux, FreeBSD, macOS, Mac OS X, iOS, Android

-If you find the information on this page useful, please feel free to link to this page.
+If you find the information on this .covsym page useful, please feel free to link to this page.